 And it isn’t just in our rain, it is in our air as well.
 The Utah State University researchers found that 4% of the captured atmospheric particulates were actually synthetic polymers (and that 98% of samples collected contained microplastic particles).

-While the answers to these questions aren’t perfectly known and agreed upon, scientists agree that these impacts can’t be beneficial to the health of our planet and ourselves.
+Are we breathing plastic rain?
+While the answers to the questions surrounding microplastics' effect on the human body and plastic rain aren’t perfectly known and agreed upon, scientists agree that these impacts can’t be beneficial to the health of our planet and ourselves.

 What Can You Do To Reduce Microplastics?

-So what is a person to do?
+Are you left wondering how to reduce microplastics and ease plastic rain?
 A lot of the recommended actions are ones ecologically minded consumers and citizens are already typically pursuing.
 But, this line of research has also uncovered some surprising contributors to microplastics that may add new strategies to your list of ways to live a more environmentally conscious lifestyle.

 Reduce your single use footprint, especially of plastic.
 This time of COVID has made this critical strategy much harder.
 Grocery stores aren’t allowing reusable bags, bulk sections are being temporarily shut down, and the only way to support local restaurants is often through takeout.
 Plastic Free July is an excellent time to reset your commitment to minimizing single use wherever possible right now.
 Go with reusable, cloth masks instead of disposable ones.
 Find stores in your area that are allowing for BYO bags.
 Buy your hand sanitizer and cleaners in bulk packaging.

 Don’t let your plastic waste become litter.
 We’ve all passed that full public trash can and though -- well I can squeeze my trash in this.
 Please don’t!
 Litter often starts as items that fall out of overflowing trash bins and eventually get carried away by wind and rain.